ZeroiJ/guardian-manager/conductor/tracks/backend_init_20251222/plan.md

     - Add `.gitignore` for worker-specific files.

 ## Phase 2: Bungie OAuth Proxy
-- [ ] Task: Define Environment Secrets
+- [x] Task: Define Environment Secrets 151ccb9
     - Use `wrangler secret put` to store `BUNGIE_CLIENT_ID` and `BUNGIE_CLIENT_SECRET`.
     - Create a utility to load these securely in the worker.
 - [ ] Task: Implement OAuth Redirect Endpoint